immutables/immutables.github.io/_includes/promo.md

 <span class="label label-success" title="Straightforward Jackson support and generated type adapters for Gson">2.0</span>
 #### JSON

-Immutables are serialization ready, including JSON and it's binary forms. _Jackson_ and _Gson_ libraries are suppoted.
+Immutables are serialization ready, including JSON and it's binary forms. _Jackson_ and _Gson_ libraries are supported.
 Gson is supported using generated [TypeAdapters](/typeadapters.html) which use no reflection.
 [JSON guide](/json.html).
 [MongoDB](/mongo.html) support also included.
 </section>